 Andreas Mayer studied biology and chemistry at the University of Munich.
 In 1995 he obtained a PhD from the same university for studies on protein translocation into mitochondria in the laboratory of Walter Neupert.
 After postdoctoral studies on organelle inheritance and fusion with William Wickner at Dartmouth Medical School, Andreas Mayer joined the Friedrich-Miescher-Laboratorium of the Max-Planck-Society as a group leader in 1997.
 In 2003, he joined the University of Lausanne as full professor of biochemistry.

-1. Membrane fusion and fission
+1. Membrane fission on endo-lysosomal compartments

 Advanced search is available through Serval

 Publications can be managed by accessing Serval via MyUnil

 |Navin Gopaldass||Research Associate||Unisciences|